zamronypj/fano-app/README.md

 These `*.cfg` files contain some Free Pascal compiler switches that you can turn on/off to change how executable is compiled and generated.
 For complete explanation on available compiler switches, consult Free Pascal documentation.

-Also copy `app/config/config.json.sample` to `app/config/config.json`.
+Also copy `app/config/config.json.sample` to `app/config/config.json` and edit configuration as needed.

     $ cp app/config/config.json.sample app/config/config.json
     $ cp build.prod.cfg.sample build.prod.cfg